 (2) For many years, school districts, community and technical colleges, and community-based organizations have created partnerships to provide appropriate educational programs for these students.
 Programs such as career education options and career link have successfully offered individualized academic instruction, case management support, and career-oriented skills in an age-appropriate learning environment to hundreds of disengaged older youth.
-Preparation for the GED test is provided but is not the end goal for students.
+Preparation for a test to earn a high school equivalency certificate as provided in RCW 28B.50.536 in accordance with rules adopted under RCW 28A.305.190 is provided but is not the end goal for students.

 (3) However, in recent years, many of these partnerships have ceased to operate.
 The laws and rules authorizing school districts to contract using basic education allocations do not provide sufficient guidance and instead present barriers.
 Program providers are forced to adapt to rules that were not written to address the needs of the students being served.
 Questions and concerns about liability, responsibility, and administrative burden have caused districts reluctantly to abandon their partnerships, and consequently leave hundreds of students without a viable alternative for continuing their public education.

 (4) Therefore the legislature intends to provide a statutory framework to support a statewide dropout reengagement system for older youth.
 The framework clarifies and standardizes funding, programs, and administration by directing the office of the superintendent of public instruction to develop model contracts and interlocal agreements.
 It is the legislature's intent to encourage school districts, community and technical colleges, and community-based organizations to participate in this system and provide appropriate instruction and services to reengage older students and help them make progress toward a meaningful credential and career skills."
-[2010 c 20 § 1.]
+[2013 c 39 § 4; 2010 c 20 § 1.]